 CEE 7386 Foundation Engineering

 Example Electives (15 TCH or 9 TCH and Thesis).

 CEE 7387 Geotechnical Earthquake Engineering

 CEE 7388 Groundwater and Seepage

 CEE 8340 Theory of Elasticity

-CEE 8364 Finite Elements in Structural & Continuum Mechanics
+CEE 8364 Finite Elements in Structural and Continuum Mechanics

 CEE 8366 Basic Concepts of Structural Stability

 CEE 7(0,1,2,3,6)96 Thesis